Non-epileptic seizures and functional (dissociative) seizures

 It may be easier for doctors to try and rule out possible physical causes first, including epilepsy.
 This will influence the types of tests you might have.

-Dissociative seizures can be difficult to diagnose because they can appear similar to epileptic seizures.
-There are no symptoms that will definitely identify dissociative seizures from epileptic seizures.
+Functional seizures can be difficult to diagnose because they can appear similar to epileptic seizures.
+There are no symptoms that will definitely identify functional seizures from epileptic seizures.

-Asking you about what happens during a seizure can be helpful to find the cause.
-If you don’t remember your seizures, you might like to bring along someone who has seen your seizures.
+The specialist will ask you about what happens to you during a seizure.
+If you don’t remember your seizures, you might like to bring someone to the appointment who has seen your seizures.

 Some tests are used to rule out other causes of seizures, including epilepsy.